kagningemma/sapovirus-evolution/README.md

 # sapovirus-evolution
-Here, i store the scripts and outputs relevant to study oof sapovirus within host and between host evolution
+Here, i have stored python, R, Linux scripts and outputs relevant to study of sapovirus within host and between host evolution.